zelalemgb/Gorebetawi/README.md

 npm run dev
 ```

-If the environment variables are missing, the app will throw an error during startup.
+If these environment variables are not defined when the app starts, it will
+automatically fall back to demo credentials so you can still run the project
+locally.
+Defining them in a `.env` file is recommended if you want to connect to
+your own Supabase project.